 Now if this Confederate series were to glorify slavery somehow, people would have grounds for complaint.
 But knowing that the GoT producers are intelligent and educated men, I find it hard to believe that they would take such an approach.
 My guess would be that they’d portray the fictional, modern-day, white-supremacist state as hell on earth and, in so doing, demonstrate how destructive the idea of white supremacy truly is.
 (I can’t know this one hundred percent, of course, but I think it would be a safe bet.)

 Having said this, in the wake of the events in Charlottesville and its aftermath, it wouldn’t surprise me if all parties concerned decided to drop this project like the proverbial hot potato, nor would I criticize them for doing so.
-For now, it looks like the project is still a go, but stay tuned—it wouldn’t surprise me to see them pull the plug at any moment.
+For now, it looks like the project is still a go, but stay tuned—they may yet pull the plug on it.

 Putting aside politics and current events, I have always been a sucker for alternate-reality stories.
 And as a long-time comics reader, the initial announcement of the Confederate series immediately brought to mind the 80s indie comic series, Captain Confederacy.
 As it happens, Will Shetterly, the writer and creator of Captain Confederacy, had some thoughts on the potential HBO series when it was first announced and he shared those thoughts on his own personal blog.